cloud-barista/cb-tumblebug/src/testclient/test-clis/rdbms/README.md

 ## Cleanup on failure

-Steps 7–10 (delete RDBMS, SecurityGroup, subnets, vNet) always run — even if an earlier step failed — so a failed run doesn't leave billed CSP resources behind.
+Steps 10–14 (delete Database, RDBMS, SecurityGroup, subnets, vNet) always run — even if an earlier step failed — so a failed run doesn't leave billed CSP resources behind.
+(Delete Database only runs if Create Database actually succeeded; the rest run whenever the corresponding create was attempted, not just when it reported success.)
 If a step still fails (e.g. the RDBMS instance never left `Failed`), check `test-results/<rdbmsId>.md` for the exact error and clean up manually via: